rage/ethics-of-ai-copy/data/chapter-7/2-ethics-as-doing.md

 <text-box name="Performativity">

 First coined by philosopher John L. Austin, but made more famous by feminist scholar Judith Butler, performativity is the capacity of words to do things in the world.
 That is, sometimes making statements does not just describe the world, but also performs a social function beyond describing.
 As an example (from Austin), when a priest declares a couple to be “husband and wife”,  they are not describing the state of their relationship.
-Rather, the institution of marriage is brought about by that very declaration that very declaration – the words perform the marrying of the two people.
+Rather, the institution of marriage is brought about by that very declaration – the words perform the marrying of the two people.
 In a similar way, other acts of communication can also have a performative quality – not just presenting information, but effecting change in the world.

 </text-box>